anywallsocket/Professional-Projects/ENTROPY/README.md

   <img width="600" height="550" src="NN-5.png">
 </p>

-### We see Pt take the center with the rest trailing, followed by an efficency plot.
+### We see Pt take the center with the rest trailing, followed by efficency plots.

 <p align="center">
   <img width="600" height="550" src="sizes.png">